Raghav-I/art_project_documentation/documentation - mozart/documentation - mozart.md

   The pre-trained feature extractor is first applied to one or more style pictures, and the outputs at different style layers are stored for further comparison.
 The machine is then given content pictures.
 The pre-trained feature extractor runs through each content picture, saving results at different content layers.
 The transfer network then generates a stylized version of the content picture.
 The feature extractor is likewise applied to the styled picture, and outputs at the content and style layers are stored.

   The unique loss function that determines the stylized image's quality includes keywords for both content and style.
 While the extracted style aspects are contrasted with those from the reference style picture, the content features from the stylized image are compared to the original content image (s).
 Only the transfer network is updated following each step.
 The pre-trained feature extractor's weights remain constant throughout.
-We may train models to generate output pictures with lighter or greater stylization by weighing the various elements of the loss function.
+Models can be trained to generate output pictures with lighter or greater stylization by weighing the various elements of the loss function.